 This is the most crucial component of every gas-powered machine.
 When it comes to string trimmers, the power of the engine determines just how efficient the device will be at cutting grass and bushes.
 When examining the engine, pay close attention to its capacity.
-While some weed eaters have very powerful engines others have less powerful ones.
+While some weed eaters have very powerful engines others do not.

 The least powerful is usually an engine of 15cc.
 With a lower engine displacement, both the speed and output of the machine will be compromised.
 Nonetheless, you should also keep in mind that a powerful engine is likely to increase the overall weight of the string trimmer.

 Another key thing to inspect when assessing the engine is the number of cycles.
-Engines are classified as either double or quartet cycle engines.
-The double cylinder engines require a blend of gas and oil while the quartet ones have different compartments for the petrol and lubricant.
+Engines are classified as either two stroke (two cycle) or four stroke (four cycle) engines.
+The 2 stroke cylinder engines require a blend of gas and oil while the 4 stroke has a different compartments for the petrol and lubricant.